 David Barnard, Senior Program Advisor for Canadian Heritage moderated this panel and told me, “I was impressed by the diversity of the programming which included a range of opinions and expressions.
 Lynda’s truly figured out how to connect early years and other work”.

-And even while all of this conference activity was going on, an entire other group of artists was in the midst of a 4-day workshop intensive led by Magnet Theatre from South Africa.
-This workshop was a very niche and specialized workshop that looked in depth at how to create work for 6 -12 month old babies and also 3-5 year olds.
+And even while all of this conference activity was going on, an entire other group of artists was in the midst of a 4-day intensive led by Magnet Theatre from South Africa.
+This was a very niche and specialized workshop that looked in depth at how to create work for 6 – 12-month-old babies and then 3-5-year-olds.